HDLahlou/robotics_final_project/README.md

 ahead.
 Really consider if you want to continue on that path, and be aware of everything left unattended if you do choose to continue.

+### Player Input

+After testing with stationary ligtattach a light to a robot which can be teleoperated by a human player.
+As the player moves,

 ## Future Work

-The next step is to turn this project into a playable game!
+The next step is to complete the rest of the gamification aspects.

-- Attach a light to a robot which can be teleoperated by a human player.
-As the player moves,
 - Create a first-person game view using the camera feed of the teleop robot.
   Augment this view using visual filters and sound effects.
 - Adding more autonomous "monster" robots